 Wandering in Bhaktapur makes you feel as if you are in a different era.
 The architecture of temples, palaces, beautiful woodcarvings and stone carvings of elephants, lions, and others are fine specimen craftsmanship of the Nepalese artisans.
 Also, enjoy potters creating different items out of clay in Potter’s Square.

 Patan Durbar Square exhibits a high density of stunning Newari architecture in the form of temples, statues, and monuments dating back to the 14th century.
 You can see a variety of craftsmanship from wood carvings, metal works to stone works.

 Kathmandu Durbar Square is filled with ancient Newari architecture.
 It’s the most active and alive durbar square where people worshipping, selling goods, shopping, feeding pigeons, or simply walking is a common sight.

-The hill-top stupa of Swayambhunath is one of the oldest and important Buddhist shrines in Nepal thus forms a vital part of Buddhist pilgrimage tour in Nepal.
+The hill-top stupa of Swayambhunath is one of the oldest and most important Buddhist shrines in Nepal thus forms a vital part of Buddhist pilgrimage tours in Nepal.
 Swayambhu means self-created and according to a legend it was born out of lotus flower bloomed in the center of a lake, which once filled the entire Kathmandu valley.
 Boddhisattva Manjushri drained the water from the valley to build Swayambhunath.

 The 13-tiered golden spire representing 13 steps to enlightenment stands on a whitewashed hemisphere dome.
 The stupa with four eyes of Buddha facing the cardinal direction of the valley survived the devastating earthquake of 2015 with superficial damage.